ewanhowell5195/customOptiFineCapeServer/readme.md

 # Resource Pack Support

 If the custom default directory is set to `resource-pack`, it will load the default capes from `assets/minecraft/textures/capes` of the current top loaded resource-pack.
-If no capes are found in a resource pack, it will load them from a folder called `default` located next to the program file.
+If no capes are found in a resource pack, it will load them from a folder called `capes/default` located next to the program file.

+# Default Player Model

+If a player doesn't have a custom player model set, they will load the default custom player model.
+This is disabled by default but can be enabled in the `settings.json`.
+A custom default player model can be set by putting the same files as the default player model found [here](https://github.com/ewanhowell5195/customOptiFineCapeServer/tree/main/playermodels)

 # Auto starting